bilgehicyilmam/Dolphin/14_user_test_cases_and_testing_results/user_test_cases_and_testing_results.md

 * lung, breath
 * 2020-04-01 / 2020-11-30

 **Expected Result:** A page displaying the total 97 articles that includes lung AND breath together between the dates of 2020-04-01 and 2020-11-30.
+Synonym form popup should be displayed as well that includes the synonyms and children of query terms.

 **Actual Result:** As expected